Create a food – Overview

 Edn_applicability_Zendesk__9___2_.png

-This article steps you through creating a custom food to use in your meal plans, food records and recipes.
+This article steps you through the process of creating a custom food resource to use in your meal plans, food records and recipes.
+This article is also available as a video tutorial, click to play below.

 Sometimes you might need to create a food as a resource when you can't find a specialised food you need in the data sources supplied with Foodworks, or if you have specific nutrient data for a food.

 When you create a food, it appears in the navigation pane along with your other Foodworks resources.
 You can create a food as a general resource for your workspace or as a client resource.
-When you make changes to the food, any resource using it is automatically updated.
+When you make changes to the food, these updates will be automatically reflected across all resources that utilise it when it has been published.

 Create the food